davidleechen/rails-pipeline-example/README.md

 - `ARGOCD_OWNER`: GitHub owner/organization of the ArgoCD manifest repository
 - `ARGOCD_REPO`: Name of the ArgoCD manifest repository
 - `IMAGE_NAME`: Full image name (e.g., `ghcr.io/owner/repo`)
-- `CONTAINER_NAME`: Name of the container in your Kubernetes manifest
 - `TARGET_MANIFEST`: Path to the manifest file to update (e.g., `manifests/production.yaml`)

 #### How It Works